 One of WIRED's goals is to mentor teams in need, especially those who are competing in BEST for the very first time.
 Download our Standard Bot instructions, wheel hub drawing, and Minimum Tools Requirement for building a BEST robot here.

-At the 2024 North Houston BEST kickoff for Low G, WIRED Mentor Mr. Quiocho provided sessions on programming the electronics for a robot.
+At the 2025 North Houston BEST kickoff for FACTOIDS, WIRED Mentor Mr. Quiocho provided sessions on programming the electronics for a robot.
 This presentation can be downloaded here.

 Intro to Robot Electronics and Software-Mr. Quiocho